MatheusBurda/sudokuSolver/README.md

 ## About

-This project is a Sudoku Solver.
+This project is a Sudoku Solver made in C using Back-Tracking.
 It reads a sudoku table from the **board.txt** file and generates a valid solution for it, or returns a error message showing that the sudoku doesn't have a valid solution.

 Link para o vídeo explicando a solução em português: https://youtu.be/6_fK5sA74us